AdguardTeam/AdguardKnowledgeBase/01.general/09.license-key/01.outdated-licenses/docs.en.md

 <img src="https://cdn.adguard.com/public/Adguard/kb/newscreenshots/En/General/legacy-licenses/6.yearly4+devices_en.png" style="border: 1px solid #efefef; max-width: 600px; padding: 2px;">

->The current AdGuard Personal plan includes 3 devices, so logically the only available conversion option is the one that covers more devoces, which is Family license.
+>The current AdGuard Personal plan includes 3 devices, so logically the only available conversion option is the one that covers more devices, which is Family license.

 **Lifetime** licenses for 4 or more devices cannot be upgraded due to technical limitation: